Rats | Life Span

 Older rats may lose mobility as they age and need help bathing.
 To occasionally bathe your rat use warm, not hot water, and a sponge.
 Make sure your rat is not exposed to drafts and use a gentle shampoo or soap.
 Gently sponge bathe your rat avoiding the eyes, mouth, and soaking your rat.
 Then carefully towel dry.

-Irving Street Veterinary Hospital (San Francisco, CA) materials were used as an information source for this article.
+Irving Pet Hospital (San Francisco, CA) materials were used as an information source for this article.